Skip to main content

 • Wait times: during major events, ER waits can run 8 to 12 hours for non-critical problems.

-• Billing: insurance paperwork is complex, especially for international policies.
+• Billing: insurance paperwork is complex, particularly for international policies.

 What does Fishtown Medicine offer for World Cup visitors?